amaus/jMath/README.md

 You can then find the jar, add its location to your classpath, and then import this library into any java programs you want to write.

+## javadoc

+You can generate the latest javadocs via:

+`gradle javadoc`

+They will be located within the build/docs/javadoc directory in the project.

+Javadoc for the most recent minor release of the library can be found on [jmath.aaronpmaus.com](http://jmath.aaronpmaus.com).
 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`